Why Do We Need a Program for Adolescent and Young Adult Cancer?

 More than 90% of children younger than 15 with cancer are treated at institutions that participate in NCI-sponsored clinical trials.
 In contrast, only 22% of adolescents ages 15-19 are treated in hospitals that participate in clinical trials.
 And although 55-65% percent of children under 15 with cancer are enrolled in clinical trials, just 10% of adolescents ages 15-19 and only 2% of those ages 20-25 are enrolled in clinical trials.

-Cleveland Clinic Children’s Hospital is a long-standing and active member of Children’s Oncology Group (COG), sponsored by the National Cancer Institute, whose mission is to cure and prevent childhood and adolescent cancer through scientific discovery and compassionate care.
+Cleveland Clinic Children’s is a long-standing and active member of Children’s Oncology Group (COG), sponsored by the National Cancer Institute, whose mission is to cure and prevent childhood and adolescent cancer through scientific discovery and compassionate care.
 Members of our staff serve on COG committees as national experts charged with the task of defining research priorities and designing future clinical trials.
 Dr. Megan Burke, the medical director of our AYA Cancer Program, is our institution's Principal Investigator for COG and serves on COG's AYA committee.
 The goal of the AYA committee is to identify superior diagnostic methods and treatments for the cancers that occur during this age range and to increase accrual of adolescents and young adults with cancer onto clinical trials.
 She is also a Clinical Assistant Professor of Pediatrics at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.

 Everyone deserves access to the best available treatment and care from a team dedicated to their health, hope and well-being.